staabm/side-effects-detector/README.md

 ## Disclaimer

-This library is best used in cases where you want to analyze a given code does not or for sure contains side-effects.
+This library is best used in cases where you want to analyze a given code snippet does not or for sure contains side-effects.

+Non goals are:
-It's a non goal to find the best possible answer for all cases.
+- find the best possible answer for all cases
+- add runtime dependencies

 If you are in need of a fully fledged side-effect analysis, use more advanced tools like PHPStan.

 Look at the test-suite to get an idea of [supported use-cases](https://github.com/staabm/side-effects-detector/blob/main/tests/SideEffectsDetectorTest.php).